 - Mar 6, 2007

-Lets face it, you will have a hard time buying the RTX 3000 series, RX 6800 series and Ryzen 5000 series at this time as they are heavily supply constrained.
+Lets face it, you will have a hard time buying the RTX 3000 series and RX 6000 series at this time as they are heavily supply constrained.
 Be patient, don't reward the scalpers, these components will eventually become in stock at their MSRP again.
 With that being said here are some builds in case you can buy a GPU at a reasonable price right now.

-Builds will be updated in Q1 2021 when mid-range GPUs launch.
+Builds will be updated when new products launch.
 For now all builds will have CPUs/GPUs at their MSRP as they are still some listings at that price (sold out).

 AMD Ryzen 5600X